Different Websites

 Christianity is founded on false witness.
 The Gospels tell stories that are both deficient and conflicting - obviously the result of the mix and match and patch of myth, fable, cover-up, calumny, doctrine, retrospective prophecy, mis-transcription and mis-translation that almost fill the New Testament.
 It is also, like all monotheisms, founded on solipsistic arrogance.
 The very idea of an omnipotent god who is interested in us individually is both ludicrous and self-aggrandising.

 Of course, Paul was unwitting in his ad hoc creation of the rules of the Welcoming Committee (as it were) because he expected the Second Coming within a few years at most.
 He never imagined that his letters, written for immediate needs, would become Holy Scripture in a future Holy Bible whose New Testament would consist of three 'synoptic' Gospels (written as hagiography by people not born when Jesus lived) and a fourth visionary one in which Paul's human Master turns into an avatar of the Jewish God, followed by Paul's own story in Acts, followed by his own letters, other epistles - and a hallucinatory Revelation.
 Paul saw his mission as to prepare the world for the end that he (and many people at the time, including Jesus) was sure was imminent.
 He would have been horrified and dumbstruck to learn that the world would go on for at least two thousand years, getting ever worse and, eventually, ruled by the 'antichrist' of speculative (gambling-with-billions) capitalism (the very antithesis of both Paul's teachings and those of Jesus), an important part of whose development would be the 'Christian' - especially the Protestant - churches.
+The link between the first-century concept of heaven and capitalism is that both promise 'the world' and, at the same time, snatch it away.
+Christianity sets you up to fail by constantly reinforcing your moral inadequacy or 'sloth'.
+Capitalism explicitly preaches that if those who are not part of the élite or élites work hard enough, they too can be alpha people, while creating the conditions which ensure that, no matter how hard you work, you are likely to remain subordinate and exploited.

 As for the Revelation or Apocalypse of the vengeful John of Patmos upon which many unpleasant 'Christian' groups have built their intolerant temples: this is perhaps the first (and most gripping) example of pulp fiction concerning an end of the world which has nothing whatever to do with Jesus' teaching and everything to do with Zoroastrian Dualism (which originated in that part of ancient Persia which is now the Republic of Azerbaijan, Jewish revenge theology and horrific reports of the destruction of Pompeii and Herculaneum by the 'resurrection' of a 'dead' volcano.